ctufaro/JobCoin/README.md

 JobCoin.WEB
 -----------
-[Here](http://ugoforstatic.azurewebsites.net/jobcoin.html) is a self-hosted link to the Web Front-End.
-The form is simple, fill is one or many multiple addresses you would like your JobCoins to be sent to.
+[Here](http://ugoforstatic.azurewebsites.net/jobcoin.html) is a self-hosted link to the web front-end.
+The form is simple, fill in one or many addresses you would like your JobCoins to be sent to.

 ![alt text](https://raw.githubusercontent.com/ctufaro/jobcoin/master/JobCoin.WEB/images/screenshot.jpg)